Beuth-Erdelt/DBMS-Benchmarker/README.md

 It aims at reproducible measuring and easy evaluation of the performance the user receives even in complex benchmark situations.
 It connects to a given list of DBMS (via JDBC) and runs a given list of (SQL) benchmark queries.
 Queries can be parametrized and randomized.
-Results and evaluations are available via a Python interface.
+Results and evaluations are available via a Python interface and can be inspected for example in Jupyter notebooks.
-Optionally some reports are generated.
 An interactive dashboard assists in multi-dimensional analysis of the results.

 See the [homepage](https://github.com/Beuth-Erdelt/DBMS-Benchmarker) and the [documentation](https://dbmsbenchmarker.readthedocs.io/en/latest/Docs.html).